opengeospatial/HY_Features/section_1-6.md

 ### 6.6 The Surface Hydro Feature application schema
 (brief outline with reference to the normative section 7, in favour of completeness of the hydro cycle, against the background of the general holistic catchment approach)

-watercourse
+watercourse concept
+surface water
+surface water confines
 ..
-..

-### 6.7 The Atmospheric Hydro Feature application schema (informative)
+### 6.7 The Atmospheric Hydro Feature application schema
+(This package is an informative one, and describe here in favour of completeness with repsect to the holistic catchment approach.)

 The Atmospheric Hydro Feature application schema provides a model to take into account water from atmospheric origin, particularly from precipitation, without the complexity and detail of a rainfall-runoff model.
 This enables contextually related information models to build relationships to hydrologic features, finally to the catchment represented in a data product.
 This informative package provides concepts of water falling through the atmosphere (as precipitation) to be accumulated in a water body.
 This allows atmospheric water to be related to the hydrographic network of water bodies representing a catchment, as well as to a catchment corresponding to an identified reference point associated with the accumulating water body.
 Special concepts of water suspended in the atmosphere may by defined with an application.
 Special concepts should not contradict the definitions endorsed by the WMO as published in the "International Meteorological Vocabulary" published and maintained by the WMO [9].
 The Atmospheric Hydro Feature schema introduces the concepts of HydroMeteor, Precipitation, Rain and Snow.

 ![Figure 14: Atmospheric Hydro Feature schema](figs/fig14.png)